0takusensei/sensei-petshop/README.md

 # sensei-petshop
-A pets Script for qbcore framework
+A pet Script for qbcore framework

 install all the necessities from the install folder the map for the shop is also included